DhairyaSurana/The_Patriot_Virus/README.md

 To run the game, please visit the website above.
 This game DOES NOT WORK on Khan Academy due to various reasons.
-One of the main reason is that the game is written in ES6 and contained exteral images.
+One of the main reasons is that the game is written in ES6 and contained exteral images.

 > ## Game Layout